jooolia/JAG_professional_website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Bioinformatician"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "SOPHiA GENETICS", url = "http://www.sophiagenetics.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+#bio = "My interests include X, Y and Z."
+bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "j.gustavsen@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
-  "Computational Linguistics",
-  "Information Retrieval"
+"Genomics and Metagenomics",
+  "Multivariate statistics",
+  "Next-Generation Sequencing",
+  "Human Genetics",
+  "Viral and Microbial Ecology",
+  "Data Science",
+  "Network analysis",
+  "Data visualization"
 ]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups = ["Researchers", "Visitors"]
+# user_groups = ["Researchers", "Visitors"]

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Biological Oceanography" institution = "University of British Columbia" year = 2016

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "BSc(Hons) in Biology"
+  institution = "University of New Brunswick" year = 2005

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BA in English"
+  institution = "University of New Brunswick" year = 2005

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons